 Our latest butterfly news – October 2017:

-Butterfly survey leader, Bill Thompson, summarises this year’s butterfly sightings:
+Butterfly survey leader, Bill Thompson, summarises butterfly sightings in 2017:

 “This year we recorded a total of 1,323 butterflies as compared with 639 last year, with the highlight being the Clouded Yellow spotted by Sue Batchelor in Week 19.
 There were also two Silver Washed Fritillary seen during the year and it was pleasing to see the Small Copper, Comma, Red Admiral and Common Blue all make good showings.”
 Read the full summary …